- Photo credit: ©Carsten Volkwein-2007

 - Habitat: Woodland, forest, urban areas, agricultural lands.

-The raccoon is a medium-sized carnivore originating from North America with a distinctive black eye mask and a ringed bushy tail.
+- Description: The raccoon is a medium-sized omnivore originating from Central and North America with a distinctive black eye mask and a ringed bushy tail.

 It arrived here through fur farms, zoos and private ownership, before escaping into the wild